instructor-ai/instructor-rs/docs/index.md

 instruct-macros-types = "0.1.2"
 ```

-Getting started with structured extraction is then as simple as
+Getting started with structured extraction is then as simple as declaring a new struct with the `InstructMacro` and importing the `ParamterInfo` and `StructInfo` types.

 ```rust
 use std::env;